Icon illustration of a graduation cap

 11. Whether a course in a postbaccalaureate credit certificate program will be accepted as applicable toward a Penn State graduate degree (if the student ultimately is accepted into a graduate degree program) will depend on the criteria for the graduate program as defined by the graduate degree program and Graduate Council.
 The academic unit proposing the postbaccalaureate credit certificate program must clearly specify the relationship between the coursework in the postbaccalaureate credit certificate program and any relevant graduate degree program, including in all marketing materials.
 The latter must be explicit in conveying that up to a maximum of 15 credits of coursework taken in nondegree status can count towards a graduate degree, but that admission into a graduate program, and credit towards a graduate degree for specific courses taken in nondegree status, is up to the graduate program and is not guaranteed based on acceptance into or completion of the certificate program.

 12. All instructors teaching courses in the certificate program will be approved by the academic unit.
-Instructors for 500- and 800-level courses must be members of the Graduate Faculty or, if not, must be approved to teach at this level by the Dean of the Graduate School.
+Instructors for 500- and 800-level courses must be members of the Graduate Faculty or, if not, must be approved to teach at this level by the Dean of the Fox Graduate School.

 13. The quality of a postbaccalaureate credit certificate program resides with the college or school, which appoints the instructors, select the courses, and supervises the program.